 Appropriations

 The educational and cultural exchange (ECE) programs appropriations fund educational, professional, and cultural exchange programs that are crucial to achieving United States’ foreign policy objectives.
 Each year, the Alliance submits requests to congressional committees in support of robust ECE funding.
-For Fiscal Year (FY) 2023, Congress funded U.S. Department of State’s educational and cultural exchange programs at $777.5 million, which is a high watermark for funding in recent years.
+For Fiscal Year (FY) 2023, Congress funded U.S. Department of State’s educational and cultural exchange programs at $741 million, a 4.7% cut from FY23 enacted level.

 - FY2024 Senate letter supporting international exchange programs funding